Please complete all assignments by the due date listed in WebCampus. You can work in groups but please submit the materials individually.

 Exercise 2.2c.

-In your Word document, please answer the following questions:
+In webcampus, please answer the following question:

-2. Evaluate goodness-of-fit by visualizing the range of data produced by the true model (using a very large sample size) against the prediction interval from the estimated model (generated using the ‘lm()’ function).
-See the code and figure below for reference.
-In your Word document, please describe briefly how this figure helps you to evaluate goodness-of-fit (i.e., could your observed data have been generated by the model?)
-Are there ‘red flags’ that might make you think that the model is not adequate for representing these data?
-Try to come up with at least one scenario where violation of the heteroskedasticity assumption in linear regression would lead to erroneous inference.
+In your written response, please describe how this figure helps you to evaluate goodness-of-fit (i.e., could your observed data have been generated by the model?)
+What ‘red flags’ might make you think that the linear regression model is not adequate for representing these data?

 Here is an example of a goodness-of-fit visualization: